 8. Mixed fried food

-The typical mixed fried food is that of Ascoli Piceno, which consists of lamb chops, cremini made with fried custard cream, ascolana olives, and zucchini blossoms, zucchini, and artichokes.
+The typical mixed fried food is that of Ascoli Piceno, consisting of lamb chops, cremini made with fried custard cream, ascolana olives, and zucchini blossoms, zucchini, and artichokes.
 This is the best dish for holiday meals in Le Marche!

 Typical of the hinterland of Le Marche, it looks like a Romagna piadina, but it’s much more savory!
 The dough is made with flour, milk, brewer’s yeast, and oil.
 Someone adds grated cheese and also lard to make it peeled off.
 It is grilled and traditionally stuffed with salami, field herbs, and cheese.